humanity6/roni-daddy/QR_VENDING_MACHINE_INTEGRATION_GUIDE.md

    - On successful payment, confirm with PimpMyCase API

 9. **Order completion**
-   - PimpMyCase automatically sends order for printing
+   - PimpMyCase automatically creates order and sends to Chinese manufacturers for printing
    - Display success message: "Order confirmed!
 Your case is being printed."

 ---